Merrimack Valley Course: Creation

 On July 4, 1907, the Lowell Automobile Club hosted races on a five-mile stretch of Pawtucket Boulevard.

 On May 6, 1908, manufacturer John O. Henize announced plans for a 200-mile Fourth of July auto race in Lowell, Massachusetts.
 Mayor Frederick W. Farnham pledged his support and Butler Ames donated a trophy for the race.
 Any proceeds from the race would be given to the communities of Lowell and Tyngsborough to defray the cost of road repairs.
 Ames requested that the deployment of Massachusetts Militiamen to guard the course, but Acting Governor Eben Sumner Draper denied the request, finding no legal basis to grant it.
 Instead, the entire Lowell Police Department was assigned to patrol the course.

 Peter A. Fay led a group of Lowell citizens who objected to the use of public streets for racing and sought an injunction to stop the race.
 On May 31, Barney Oldfield crashed into a tree and was injured during a practice run of the course, which further prejudiced the public against the race.
-City Solicitor Amos G. Hill gave the legal opinion that the city did not have the right to side aside public roads for racing.
+City Solicitor Amos G. Hill gave the legal opinion that the city did not have the right to set aside public roads for racing.
 Due to the significant opposition, the July 4 race was not held.

 Butler Ames Cup

 The organizing committee, however, did not give up on holding a race and was able to get a bill passed in the Massachusetts General Court that would allow the Lowell and Tyngsborough governments to give the Lowell Automobile Club permission to shut down public roads to host the race.
 As a result, the club was able to host a race on Labor Day 1908.

 Louis Strang won the Butler Ames trophy in a time of 4:42:34, over an hour faster than runner-up Harry Grant.
-Wilfred Bourque finished third in a Knox and George Robertson finished fourth in a Fiat.
+William Bourque finished third in a Knox and George Robertson finished fourth in a Fiat.
 Bob Burman was disqualified for having assistance in changing his radiator and the other two drivers, Frank Lescault and Charles Basle did not finish the race.
 Al Poole broke his collarbone in an accident during Saturday’s practice session and was not able to compete in the race.

 Although the inaugural race drew an estimated 100,000 spectators, the Lowell Automotive Club suffered a heavy financial loss.